strongloop/loopback-example-app-logic/README.md

 # then in a different tab, run ./bin/remote-method-request or ./bin/datetime-request
 ```

-In this example, we demonstrate remote methods, remote hooks, model operation hooks, boot scripts, and middleware as solutions for integrating user-defined logic into a LoopBack application.
+In this example, we demonstrate remote methods, remote hooks, model operation hooks, boot scripts, middleware, and email-connector as solutions for integrating user-defined logic into a LoopBack application.

 ##Prerequisites